muhibbudins/beliyuk/README.md

 # 🍀 HALSA — WIP

-Simple static site generator using markdown for the content, this project using **[from-mark](https://github.com/muhibbudins/from-mark)** to compile markdown file to html file.
+On development don't use it — Simple static site generator using markdown for the content, this project using **[from-mark](https://github.com/muhibbudins/from-mark)** to compile markdown file to html file.

 ## Why HALSA?